elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

-  # something something cron
-  A good question - they're not up-to-date in the builder, and they're also commented out in the builder.
-These two are the current ones on the master bot
+### A note about cron jobs with the elife-bot

+Some workflows in the publishing system require a cron job to run to periodically check for inbound articles.
+The cron jobs are not currently configured through the builder.

+It would be good to ensure that the following cron jobs are enabled:

+>
   */5 * * * * cd /opt/elife-bot && /opt/elife-bot/scripts/run_cron_env.sh live
   27 * * * * killall -u elife python && cd /opt/elife-bot &&
-/opt/elife-bot/scripts/run_env.sh live
+  /opt/elife-bot/scripts/run_env.sh

-First one is the 5 minutely cron
-Second one is the killer and restarter hourly
+`run_cron_env.sh live` runs every five minutes to ...
+`run_env.sh` runs every hour to restart the machine because `reasons`